FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 Moses received the Ten Commandments atop Mount Sinai, which the Bible says was covered with a thick, dark cloud.

-And then it was the secret place of Midian where Moses saw the burning bush and heard God’s call to deliver Israel from Egyptian Captivity.
+Then it was the “secret place” of Midian, where Moses encountered God at the burning bush and heard His call to deliver Israel from Egyptian captivity.

 Elijah stood inside the dreary confines of a cave when God challenged him to continue his prophetic ministry.